 These features make the double hung window the perfect choice for any room in your home.

-Sliding windows are another popular choice for homeowners since they are practical with a modern design.
+Custom Sliding windows with glass panes are another popular choice for homeowners since they are practical with a modern design.
 They can be constructed as either a 2-section slider or as a 3-section slider for wider window openings.

 Much like the double hung window, the sashes on sliding windows can be removed easily for quick cleaning.
 In addition to this, a sliding window has few operating parts, meaning there is less to maintain compared to other window styles.